filipmellgren/IO_phd/empirical_ps/main.md

 There are several specifications for which we will repeat the exercise and we begin with the most simple.

 For all specifications I will define the total market size as a constant multiplied by the store maximum number of bottles sold at any point in time.
 Using the maximal sales in a given store provides a lower bound for the total market size of a store-time combination assuming that there is no large change in population.
 I let the multiplying constant be 2, meaning that people can drink at most twice as much as the record observed in the data.

+Implementation wise, in pyblp shares specifies the market shares which need to be between zero and one,

 ### Estimation using product characteristics